xibsked/Openfire-Rest-Api-Client-Android/README.md

 ### How to make request
 Its jsut most simplified version of volley-

-/*Create a account with the host and ports*/
+/*Create an account with the host and port*/

         Account account = new Account("192.168.1.3", 9090);

-/*Create an authenticationToken with either using admin credentials or sharedSecretKey*/
+/*Create an authenticationToken with either using admin credentials or SharedSecretKey*/

         AuthenticationToken authenticationToken = new AuthenticationToken("admin", "admin");
         account.setAuthenticationToken(authenticationToken);